luisalvesmartins/LAM.BotFramework/Activities.md

 ### Common properties
 This properties are available to almost all activities:

-Node Name - User input will be stored in this variable name Question - Prompt to be displayed
+Node Name - User input will be stored in this variable name

+Question - Prompt to be displayed

 Type - Type of Activity, see list below

 Language Detection - If 'Yes' the framework will detect the language of the user input and will change accordingly.

 Bypass question if var is filled - If the variable stated in 'Node Name' is filled then this question is bypassed

+All node names are referenced as #!name!#.
+Case Insensitive

 ### AdaptiveCard